WindRiver-Labs/wr-installer/installer.md

 1) Installer image which contains ext2, ext3 or ext4 image from target
    build to be copied to local disk.

-2) Installer image which contains rpms from target build to be installed to local disk.
+2) Installer image which contains RPMs from target build to be installed to local disk.

 Note: The build and installer board configuration should be the same.